Lekan-E/Sport-Projects/Hockey Project/README.md

 - X and Y Coordinates are in feet and are adjusted such that both teams attack from left (dz) to right (oz)
     - X values range from -100 (end boards behind the DZ net) to 0 (centre ice) and 100 (end boards behind the OZ net)
-    - Y values range from -42.5 (west sideboards) to 0 (centre ice) and 42.5 (east sideboards)
+    - Y values range from -42.5 (west side boards) to 0 (centre ice) and 42.5 (east side boards)
     - **When creating scatter plots, please use these coordinates along with the provided rink_template to display the full rink**

 - Binary columns that have values of 0 or 1 indicate 0=No, 1=Yes

-- Successful passes are completed passes, successful shots are shots on the net
+- Successfull passes are completed passes, successful shots are shots on net

-- Compiledgametime is in seconds, and periods are 20 minutes long, except for overtime which is 5 minutes or less
+- Compiledgametime is in seconds, periods are 20 minutes long, except for overtime which is 5 minutes or less

+#